-- Accounts on YouTube are free, including business accounts, and there are no limits on how many videos you can upload.
-This creates an amazing entry point for anyone wishing to create a YouTube channel for their videos.
+- Accounts on YouTube are completely free, including business accounts, and there are no limits on how many videos you can upload.
+Being Completely free creates an amazing entry point for anyone wishing to create a YouTube channel for their videos.

 - Google isn’t biased, of course, but it does own YouTube, which does very well in search results compared to its competitors.

-- It’s very easy to embed YouTube videos on many blogging and social media websites.
+- For video creators, it’s very easy to embed YouTube videos on many blogging and social media websites.
 WordPress sites can easily embed them without any plugins.
 Embedded videos don’t subject the viewer to video ads.

 Disadvantages of YouTube

 - Viewers on the YouTube website have to deal with video ads.
 They interrupt the video at random points, and many viewers will leave in annoyance.